Usyk beats Joshua by unanimous decision

 Joshua rode the danger, failing to respond, but making it to the bell safely.
 Usyk was now brimming with confidence and the London crowd tried in vain to rouse their man into life.

-A low shot from Joshua brought a complaint from Usyk and Joshua fired off another perhaps sensing a weakness in his opponent.
+A low shot from Joshua brought a complaint from Usyk and Joshua fired off another, perhaps sensing a weakness in his opponent.
 Round five was Joshua's best to that point, but Usyk remained in control and the Briton continued to miss his attempts to land any meaningful shots.

-Finally, in the sixth round, Joshua landed his right hand, sparking a response form Usyk who widened his stance and appeared ready to trade.
+Finally, in the sixth round, Joshua landed his right hand, sparking a response form Usyk, who widened his stance and appeared ready to trade.
 Joshua backed off, wary of a firefight.

-And Joshua's fears were realised in the seventh as Usyk responded brilliantly to stun him with a left hook on the chin and send him stumbling backwards.
-Joshua stayed on his feet, surviving the round but now in a dire situation.
+And Joshua's fears were realised in the seventh as Usyk responded brilliantly to stun him with a left hook to the chin and send him stumbling backwards.
+Joshua stayed on his feet, surviving the round but now in a dire predicament.

 Usyk was comfortably ahead on the scorecards and Joshua struggled to close the gap.
 The huge weight advantage was nowhere in evidence, with Usyk keeping the fight at range and urgings from Joshua's corner to move forward appearing to fall on deaf ears.